Primordial Gravitational Waves from Phase Transitions during Reheating: First-Order Phase Transitions during Reheating

 where the covariant derivative $D_{\mu}\Phi \equiv \partial_{\mu}\Phi + i\, g_X\, X_{\mu}\, \Phi$ couples the complex scalar field $\Phi$, which drives the PT, to the $U(1)_X$ dark gauge boson $X_{\mu}$ with gauge strength $g_X$.\footnote{We assume thermal contact with the SM radiation bath is achieved through couplings such as a Higgs portal interaction $\lambda'\,|H|^2||\Phi|^2$ or kinetic mixing with the SM photon $\epsilon\,F_{\mu\nu}X^{\mu\nu}$, to avoid a secluded sector with a temperature different than the one of the SM radiation.
 These will not affect our discussion of the PT associated with $\Phi$.} This model is described by the three free parameters $\mu$, $\lambda$, and $g_X$.
 Taking $\mu^2 > 0$ and $\lambda > 0$ to ensure the stability of the potential, the minima lie at $\Phi = \pm v_0$ with

-To study PTs, we follow the customary route of promoting $v_0$ to a background field $\varphi$ whose thermal evolution is governed by the effective potential at finite temperature.
+To study PTs, we follow the background field method, by introducing fluctuations $\varphi$ around the classical minimum.
+The thermal evolution of $\varphi$ is governed by the effective potential at finite temperature, which we calculate at one-loop in this work.
 The appearance of degenerate minima at the critical temperature $T_c$ can be used to classify a PT as first-order.
-For fixed $\mu$ and $\lambda$, $g_X$ determines the height of the potential barrier formed between the two minima, and therefore is related to the strength of the PT.
+For fixed $\mu$ and $\lambda$, $g_X$ determines the height of the potential barrier formed between the two minima, as shown in Fig.~\ref{fig:Vc}.
+This relates to properties such as the strength and duration of the PT, as we shall soon see.
 We review key aspects of this formalism in Appendix~\ref{app:FTEP}.
 Note that Eq.~\eqref{eq:lagrangian} provides an appropriate minimal setup to study first-order PTs in general cosmological scenarios.

 First-order PTs proceed through the nucleation of bubbles of the true vacuum, occurring at a temperature $T <T_c$.
 This is determined by the thermal nucleation rate per Hubble volume,\footnote{At very low temperatures, it is possible that the transition occurs through quantum tunneling from the false to the true vacuum~\cite{Coleman:1977py}.
 For our subsequent parameter scans, we have checked that the thermal transition rate remains the dominant source.} given by~\cite{Coleman:1977py, Callan:1977pt, Linde:1980tt, Linde:1981zj}